 You have 10 days to prove you have new car insurance or turn in your license plates if you have not secured new coverage.
 If you fail to respond to the notice and prove you have new insurance in place within 10 days, there are steep penalties to pay.

-According to the North Carolina DMV, failure to respond within the required amount of time – 10 days – can result in the loss of your license plates for at least 30 days and possible registration suspension.
+According to the North Carolina DMV, failure to respond within the required time – 10 days – can result in losing your license plates for at least 30 days and possible registration suspension.

 What happens if you don’t return your license plates in NC?

-There are fees for not returning your plate if your insurance lapsed – and they go up each time your coverage lapses.
+There are fees for not returning your plate if your insurance lapses, which go up each time your coverage lapses.

-If you let your insurance lapse more than once, the fees will be headed up.
+If you let your insurance lapse more than once, the fees will increase.
 The NCDMV assesses penalties for lapsed coverage based on the number of prior lapses a registered owner has had on their vehicle within three years.

 The fees, in addition to a $50 restoration fee, are below: